 It can be very easy to confuse these terms because they seem so similar.
 Distributors, wholesalers and retailers are all middlemen in a network that makes a product’s journey possible.
 All of them have responsibilities that define their role in the supply chain.

-A distributor is an independent agent that goes into contract with a manufacturer to sell their goods.
+A distributor is an independent agent that goes into a contract with a manufacturer to sell their goods.
 Distributors face limitations from the manufacturer and are usually not allowed to distribute products that compete directly with the said manufacturer.

 Distributors usually have a lot of stock stored in warehouses.
 When a manufacturer is contacted by a buyer for their goods, they usually direct the buyer to their chosen distributor.